UI 9 release, Announcing TypeScript Support

 But once upgraded, you will see the following:

-As you can see, there's many properties autocompleted for which you previously had to either remember they existed, or reference the documentation.
+As you can see, many properties are now autocompleted.
+Previously, you had to either remember they existed or reference the documentation.
 But now you no longer have to.

 But it gets better.
 If you select one of the properties from the autocomplete, you'll get a description of what it does: